Our Governing Body

 The Head teacher is an ex-officio member of the Full Governing Body.

-Emma Naysmith is a parent governor with two children currently at Bathampton Primary School.
-Emma is on the Finance Committee, the Premises Committee and the Health and Safety Committee.
+Emma Naysmith is a parent governor with one child currently at Bathampton Primary School and one at senior school.
+Emma is on the Finance Committee and the Pupil Support committee.
 Emma’s career history revolves around food, being a food technologist to major retailers, and in a management consulting role.
-She has an MBA from Bath University and founded, then ran, The Mystery Dining Company for six years.
+She has an MBA from Bath University and founded then ran The Mystery Dining Company for six years.

-James Nash has two children at Bathampton Primary School.
+James Nash has one child at Bathampton Primary School.
 He has a degree in Typography and has worked in the Design and Marketing industry for 20 years.
 He spent 11 years in Sydney, Australia, where he founded and ran a design agency called “Evolve Creative”.
-In 2012 James returned home to the UK where he can focus on the family and get involved with school fundraising and events.
+In 2012 James returned home to the UK where he can focus on the family and get involved with school fundraising and events

-Cheryl Cook is a parent governor with two children currently at Bathampton Primary School, and another who will join in 2017.
-She is a member of the Finance Committee.
-Cheryl qualified as a management accountant in 2000 and has worked as a commercial manager in the private sector and in management consulting roles.
-She now works in central government as a programme manager specialising in finance and analytics.
+Cheryl Cook is a parent governor with three children currently at the school.
+She is Vice Chair to the Governing Body and is a member of the Finance Committee.
+Cheryl qualified as a management accountant in 2000 and has worked as a commercial manager in the private sector, and in management consulting roles.
+She has worked in central government as a programme manager specialising in finance and analytics.

 Surely we can solve this community problem? more ›